ezl/tapwater-old/src/wp-content/plugins/wpsso/README.md

 <ul>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/can-i-use-the-pro-version-on-multiple-websites/">Can I use the Premium plugin on multiple websites?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/does-linkedin-read-the-open-graph-meta-tags/">Does LinkedIn read the Open Graph meta tags?</a></li>
-<li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/how-can-i-exclude-ignore-certain-parts-of-the-content-text/">How can I exclude / ignore certain parts of the content text?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/how-can-i-fix-a-err_too_many_redirects-error/">How can I fix a ERR_TOO_MANY_REDIRECTS error?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/how-can-i-fix-a-generic-http-500-error/">How can I fix a generic HTTP 500 error?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/how-can-i-fix-a-php-fatal-out-of-memory-error/">How can I fix a PHP fatal "out of memory" error?</a></li>